ZcashFoundation/zebra/book/src/dev/rfcs/0011-async-rust-in-zebra.md

 let mut peers = peers.sanitized();
 ```

-## Avoiding Deadlocks when Aquiring Buffer or Service Readiness
+## Avoiding Deadlocks when Acquiring Buffer or Service Readiness
 [readiness-deadlock-avoidance]: #readiness-deadlock-avoidance

 To avoid deadlocks, readiness and locks must be acquired in a consistent order.